Righteous (song)

-"Righteous" is a song by American rapper and singer Juice Wrld.
+"Righteous" is a song by American rapper Juice Wrld.
 It is the first posthumous single released with him as the lead artist.
 It was released on April 24, 2020, via Grade A Productions through exclusive licensing to Interscope Records, as the lead single for his posthumous album, Legends Never Die.

 Background and composition

 Juice Wrld's family announced "Righteous" would be releasing hours before it was released at midnight on April 24, 2020.
 Rolling Stone described the song as "pensive" and that it "addresses anxiety and trying to quell it by self-medicating while also acknowledging the cyclical addiction that ensues."

 Lyrically, Juice Wrld dances around the theme of death in the song with the lyrics "Over ice, I'm freezing/Beautiful eyes, deceiving/We may die this evening/Coughing, wheezing, bleeding," and "High, I'm an anxious soul/Blood moons are my eyes, stay low/Red and black, they glow/Under attack, in my soul/When it's my time, I'll know."

 Stylistically, Stereogum describes the track as a "melancholy swoon built from arpeggiated guitar riffs and moonbeam melodies; it's all smooth edges, moody textures, breathy vocals."

 "Righteous" was produced by Nick Mira and Charlie Handsome.
 Mira has worked with Juice Wrld in the past on multiple songs, including Juice Wrld's multi-platinum-certified single, "Lucid Dreams".
 The song was recorded at Juice Wrld's home studio in Los Angeles.